talanayush/real-estate-management/README.md

+Here's an updated version of your `README.txt` considering the specific folders and components you mentioned:

+---

 ### README: Tokenized Realty - A Decentralized Platform for Fractional Property Ownership

-Welcome to **Tokenized Realty**, a revolutionary platform combining **blockchain technology** and **machine learning** to democratize real estate investments.
+Welcome to **Tokenized Realty**, a decentralized platform combining **blockchain technology** and **machine learning** to democratize real estate investments.
 This project addresses challenges like high costs, lack of transparency, and limited accessibility by enabling fractional ownership and real-time property price predictions.

 ---